mohamedaminebennasr/ollama/README.md

 #Intall this package to be able to implement your python script

-pip install ollama langchain chromadb pdfminer.six fastapi uvicorn sentence-transformers
+#pip install ollama langchain chromadb pdfminer.six fastapi uvicorn sentence-transformers

+#pip install -r requirements.txt

 #Install deepseek-r1 by using the UI open-webui or vi CLI: ollama pull deepseek-r1 and in this case you don't need open-webui